stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The codec defines two independently versioned encodings:

 - a packed value record, decoded with a caller-supplied `TypeSignature`; and
-- an optional value-shape descriptor, used to reconstruct exact consensus bytes without a `TypeSignature`.
+- an optional value descriptor, used to reconstruct exact consensus bytes without a `TypeSignature`.

 Ordinary typed reads require only the packed value record.
-Generic reads, integrity audits, and compatibility reads for historical unsanitized values whose cached schema omits active data require both the record and its descriptor.
+Generic reads, integrity audits, and compatibility reads for historical unsanitized values whose cached type metadata omits active data require both the record and its descriptor.

 Neither the record nor its descriptor is self-describing with respect to the complete Clarity type.
 A typed decoder MUST receive the expected `TypeSignature`.
-A descriptor-guided reconstructor MUST receive the value-shape descriptor.
+A descriptor-guided reconstructor MUST receive the value descriptor.
 For example, the packed body `00` can represent integer zero, unsigned integer zero, Boolean false, or optional `none`; its enclosing `TypeSignature` or descriptor distinguishes them.

 ## Versioned record and descriptor

-The packed record and value-shape descriptor have independent version bytes.
+The packed record and value descriptor have independent version bytes.
 Offsets in each table are relative to the start of the complete record or descriptor.

 ### Packed record envelope